 - All sites located in the San Francisco area, near many local sites and amenities

 - March 14, 2017: UCSF drug and substance abuse graduate programs once again ranked among nation's best

 - March 16, 2016: UCSF ranked second nationally for drug and substance abuse research programs

-The applicant must have completed an ACGME-accredited general adult residency in psychiatry and have a valid, completely unrestricted California medical license by the starting date (July 1).
+The applicant must have completed an ACGME-accredited general adult residency in psychiatry and have a valid, completely unrestricted California medical license, DEA-X license to prescribe buprenorphine, and California ePDMP login (CURES) prior to the starting date (July 1).

 How to apply

 Our program uses the Electronic Residency Application Service (ERAS) to process applications.
 Visit the ERAS website to learn more.